 Passing is one of the most essential element for a multi-agent football playing system.
-We implemented a fuzzy logic based passing, which for each team member within a threshold radius takes into account and based on the above parameters computes a score, if the score is above some threshold we deem ourselves in a favourable position to pass, otherwise we continue as is.
+We implemented a fuzzy logic based passing, which for each team member within a threshold radius takes into account and if all those binary conditions are satisfied then we deem ourselves in a favourable position to pass, otherwise we continue as is.
 Few points worth a notice:

-- target player's distance from source player - distances of opponent players from source player and target player

-- proximity to goal of source player and target player - angle to rotate for source player to face target player
+- target player's distance from source player - distances of opponent players from source player and target player - proximity to goal of source player and target player - angle to rotate for source player to face target player

-- while calculating distance you can't give the same weightage to an opponent player in front of our player and behind of our player - you need to consider only those places to pass where you can kick accurately (at time of writing this kgpkubs had not developed a kick which can cover whole of the field)
+- while calculating distance you can't give the same value to an opponent player in front of our player and behind of our player. - you need to consider only those places to pass where you can kick accurately (at time of writing this kgpkubs had not developed a kick which can cover whole of the field).